 The plants we've used have been chosen for their known benefits, so any garden planted with them is likely to provide plenty of forage and habitat.
-When the Edition Gardens are in bloom, we’re planning to monitor not just the pollinators, but also the invertebrates in our living artworks.
+When the Editions are in bloom, we’re planning to monitor not just the pollinators, but also the invertebrates in our living artworks.
 We want to see which pollinators, and how many of them, they attract, and compare this to conventional or pollinator-friendly planting schemes.

 Sign up to our mailing list for updates as we develop this part of the project, including how you can get involved through citizen science on your own DIY Garden.
 There are lots of programmes out there, such as the UK Pollinator Monitoring Scheme (PoMS) and iNaturalist, if you want to get started now.
 Get in touch if you can help us develop this part of the campaign.

 Insects see the world differently to us.
 When you create a garden on this site and start exploring it, you can turn on the ‘pollinator vision’ filter.
 It’s intended to invite you to think about seeing the world differently, but it's a huge simplification of a fascinating but complex journey into perception!